Clicky

 As the name suggests, the Chinese pistache is a close relative to the pistachio we eat (Pistacia vera).

 Chinese pistache is a great shade tree for North and Central Florida because it provides remarkable fall color and can withstand a lot of heat.
-Not many trees from temperate regions have this welcoming combination—this fast-growing tree’s foliage has brilliant shades of orange and red.

 The Chinese pistache is a medium-sized shade tree with a rounded and symmetrical shape.
 Such makes it perfect for small landscapes and provides shade to a patio.